openbmc/docs/designs/cper-records.md

 ## Proposed Design

-While this design fits into a much more elaborate design alluded to in the aformentioned ARM document, this document only requests the first step, creating a shared library implementation within the OpenBMC organization that can be built upon over time, but might not implement the complete implementation at this time.
+While this design fits into a much more elaborate design alluded to in the aforementioned ARM document, this document only requests the first step, creating a shared library implementation within the OpenBMC organization that can be built upon over time, but might not implement the complete implementation at this time.
 It is expected that the ubiquity of CPER records in the BMC ecosystem justifies the creation of the repository, even if the initial implementation might not meet all design goals for all contributors, having a common contribution model, CI testing, and license is beneficial as a whole.

 Future design docs (or amendments to this design) will iterate on implementing more of the design referenced in this [CPER specification][arm_sbmr], for common